donzelot/hn70ap/circuitboard/README.md

 --------

 The STM32 Ethernet Peripheral is connected to a KSZ8081RNA PHY via RMII.
 50 MHz RMII Clocking is provided via a 25 MHz XTAL doubled by the PHY.
+Current status: soldering failed, waiting for a new device to install.

 ```
 RX0    PC4/33